Skip to content

 Get a water meter

 Getting a water meter fitted is free.
-The meters measure how much water you use, so you only pay for what you use.
-Your water company can advise you if a water meter is right for your home.
+The meter will measure how much water you use, so you only pay for that amount.

 Get help from your water supplier